glouppe/info8002-large-scale-data-systems/lecture1.md

 # The Internet

-- Underlies many *distributed systems*, while being a distributed system in itself.
+- The Internet underlies many *distributed systems*, while being a distributed system in itself.
 - A vast interconnected collection of networks of *many types*.
 - Goal of the original designers:
     - *interconnecting* different networks by designing **common protocols**.